Must-Have Memorial Day Deals Under $100 on Tech, Kitchen, Health Products and More

-Best Memorial Day Deals Under $100: TVs, Speakers, Headphones, Coffee Makers and More
+Best Memorial Day Deals Under $100: Headphones, Coffee Makers, Smart Home Gadgets and More

-Memorial Day weekend deals are about to expire, so don't miss out on these super deals that bring some of our favorite products under the $100 asking price.
+Memorial Day is finally here, so don't miss out on these super deals that bring a lot of our favorite products under $100.

-Time is running out on Memorial Day weekend, but fear not!
-Memorial Day itself is only around the corner.
-This is usually when all the big retailers bring out the big guns in terms of deals.
-Expect record lows and plenty of additional incentives all intended to make you part with your hard-earned cash.
-That's where we come in.
-We sift through all the good, bad and ugly offers the web has to make sure only the best are left for your consideration.
+Memorial Day is here and so are major discounts on a wide range of products.
+Even if you're not looking to spend big -- like on a mattress or a TV -- there are plenty of deals worth your money.
+We've scoured the internet for the best Memorial Day deals under $100, from Apple products and other tech finds to skincare and everyday essentials that will make your day-to-day a lot simpler.

-We've gathered the best deals that cost $100 or less to help you score some stellar options ahead of Memorial Day.
-We'll keep updating this list as more deals drop closer to the big event.
-And for those looking to spend even less, be sure to check out our list of Memorial Day deals under $50 and Memorial Day deals under $25.
+We'll keep updating this list as more deals drop through out the day (and for any that linger after, too), so make sure to check this page from time to time.
+And for those looking to spend even less, don't miss out on our list of Memorial Day deals under $50 and Memorial Day deals under $25.

 Our absolute favorite Memorial Day deals under $100